Natural gas power generation stations cover a vital part of our current energy needs. Visual acuity is critical for these facilities.

 It features lightweight, low-profile aluminum housing for ease of installation and a high-efficiency optical design for improved illumination.

-Natural gas is the cleanest-burning hydrocarbon and is able to partner with renewable energy sources.
+Natural gas is the cleanest-burning hydrocarbon and can partner with renewable energy sources.
 Shell is one of the world’s leading suppliers of natural gas and liquefied natural gas (LNG).
-We produce natural gas from our operations in Canada and are a major investor in the LNG Canada project.
+Shell produces natural gas from our operations in Canada and is a significant investor in the LNG Canada project.